 Chapters and programs have a board of directors, a Program Coordinator to oversee mentoring on the local level, and a Regional Coordinator from the TeamMates Central Office to provide support.

 During the 2018-2019 school year, TeamMates served 10,421 students.
 Our vision is to reach 12,000 mentor-mentee matches by 2020.

 More than 150 TeamMates mentees received a scholarship through TeamMates and its partners during the 2018-2019 academic year.
 Gifts range from $1,000 to full-tuition to a post-secondary institution.

 Matches meet once a week at school during the academic year.
 This number represents the total number of visits mentors made to see their mentees during the 2018-2019 school year.

 Dr. Tom and Nancy Osborne started the TeamMates Mentoring Program in 1991 with 22 University of Nebraska-Lincoln football players and 22 Lincoln middle school students.

 Coach Osborne felt the athletes in his program could make an impact on the students.

 Of the 22 original mentees, 21 went on to graduate from high school while one left school early to pursue a successful Motocross career.
 18 of those original mentees also went on to pursue a post-secondary education.

-The TeamMates Mentoring Program was formalized as a statewide program in 1998 and has grown to serve chapters across four states.
+The TeamMates Mentoring Program was formalized as a statewide program in 1998 and has grown to serve chapters across five states.